 As part of HPU’s general education curriculum, you must take at least one Global Studies course.
 If you study abroad, the Global Studies requirement is waived automatically.
 Whether you participate in a year, semester, Maymester or summer abroad, the Office of Global Education is here to make your international education a reality.

-But whatever it is that you’re craving — from a home cooked meal to a late-night snack — more than 16 dining options on campus have got you covered.
+Whatever it is that you’re craving — from a home cooked meal to a late-night snack — more than 17 dining options on campus have got you covered.
+And, with the opening of the new Panther Commons, a Hibachi restaurant will soon be available!